taeewonnn/tp/docs/UserGuide.md

   is selected.
 * `<participant index>` should be no larger than the number of participants in the event participant list if an event is selected.
+* Deleting a participant in the global participants list will not delete the same participant in all event participant list
 </box>

 **Examples:**

-- When no event is selected, `delp 9` deletes the 9th participant completely.
+- When no event is selected, `delp 9` deletes the 9th participant from the global participant list only.
 - `delp 9` after `sel 3` removes the 9th participant from the 3rd event's participant list.

 ### Editing existing participant: `editp`